 In a legal analysis written in the weeks following the decision, Louise reflected on the work required to implement the decision:

 We require a critical shift of focus in order to implement this judgment.
-We will probably require federal legislation to protect aboriginal title and to prevent unjustified provincial erosion of rights….We will need new initiatives to support aboriginal peoples as they implement and develop living legal systems, and resume, or restore their relationship with parts of their territory.
+We will probably require federal legislation to protect aboriginal title and to prevent unjustified provincial erosion of rights….We will need new initiatives to support Aboriginal Peoples as they implement and develop living legal systems, and resume, or restore their relationship with parts of their territory.
 New legal institutions, both within and outside of aboriginal communities, should be developed to address conflicts in oral histories, overlap disputes, as well as aboriginal/crown/third party reconciliation processes, particularly where new interests in land are to be granted.

 The real work ahead is to implement the judgment and the promise to aboriginal peoples it contains.